mlabs-haskell/catalyst-funded-projects/Fund9/Seath/README.md

 ## Proposal Roadmap

-Revisited and submitted.
-We will update this section following approval.
+Roadmap revisited and our Statement of Milestones submitted.
+We will update this section following approval by our Challenge team and IOG.

 ## Current Status